If you are looking for the best things to do in California's Eastern Sierra, you've come to the right place!

 Located about 15 minutes south of Mammoth Lakes is an area of active geothermal springs known as Hot Creek.
 The site is easily accessible, about 3 miles down Hot Creek Hatchery Road off HWY 395, and is free to visit.

 From the parking area, you can walk down the Hot Creek Interpretive Trail, a short path that takes you along the creek bed.
-There are several signs along the trail that warn visitors to stay away from the scalding hot water and unstable terrain.
+Several signs along the trail warn visitors to stay away from the scalding hot water and unstable terrain.

 Tip: Just past the main parking area is an overlook called Brees Lookout, which has a perfectly lined-up view of the meandering creek and the Eastern Sierra Mountain Range.